-In our Fine Arts component, students will explore basic art techniques and musical theory, as well as the historical background of the great artists and composers.
+In our Fine Arts component, students will explore basic art techniques and musical theory, as well as the works of great artists and composers.
 Fine Arts is divided into six week segments, each covering a different artistic discipline.
-The six-week segments include: Drawing, Famous Artists, Tin Whistle, and Orchestra/Famous Composers.
-Students will not only make their own art, they will study the great masters of music and art, from Handel to Stravinsky, and from Giotto to Lichtenstein.
+The six-week segments include: Drawing, Famous Artists, Tin Whistle, and Orchestra.
+Students not only create their own art, they study the great masters of music and art, including the musical works of composers from Handel to Stravinsky, and the masterpieces of artists from Giotto to Lichtenstein.

 Memory Work Review